 Chocolate Crinkle Cookies on a plate, ready to eat, with a cup of cold milk on the side.

-Look at the inside of that cookie… YUM!!!
+Look at the inside of that cookie (see photo below).
+YUM!
 I took one for the team and bit into one just so you could see the chocolate chips on the inside.
 You’re welcome!

 The inside of the Chocolate Crinkle Cookies is chewy and fudgy!

-I sure hope you will give this recipe for chocolate crinkle cookies a try.
-The recipe yields about 2 1/2 dozen cookies.
-They are scrumptious!
-Thank you for stopping by, and I hope you will come back soon for more recipes.
+I hope you will give this recipe for chocolate crinkle cookies a try because they are scrumptious!
+The recipe yields about 2½ dozen cookies.

 Looking For More Cookie Recipes?